-The only issues argued by the Complainant were to increase the assessed vacancy rate from 2% to 5%, and lower the GIM from 13.5 to 13.
+The only issues argued by the Complainant were to increase the assessed vacancy rate from 2% to 5% and lower the GIM from 13.5 to 13.

-The Board finds that the Calgary Assessment Review Board decision referenced by the Complainant regarding the lowering of an assessment for a single family property, has little weight given the decision was based in part on the change in assessment of the Respondent's comparables in the same community; however, the Complainant provided a table containing twelve mixed comparables, seven low-rise only, ranging in number of units from 50 to 330, none located in the same community as the subject property, showing an average and median percent change in assessment from 2009 to 2010 of -8.34% and -7.68% respectively.
-The percent in the low-rise only comparables varied from 0% to -11% and the percent change in the assessment for the subject property was -12%.
-Solely on the basis of the foregoing argument and evidence it is difficult for the Board to find that the assessment of the subject property should be reduced.
+The Board finds that the Calgary Assessment Review Board decision referenced by the Complainant, regarding the lowering of an assessment for a single family property, has little weight given the decision was based, in part, on the change in assessment of the Respondent's comparables; however, the Complainant provided a table containing twelve mixed comparables, seven low-rise only, ranging in number of units from 50 to 330 and none located in the same community as the subject property, showing an average and median percent change in assessment from 2009 to 2010 of -8.34% and -7.68% respectively.
+The percent in the low-rise only comparables varied from 0% to -11%, whereas the percent change in the assessment for the subject property was approximately -2%.
+Given the foregoing, on this basis alone it is difficult for the Board to find that the assessment of the subject property should be reduced.

-The low-rise comparables provided by Complainant were located in the same market zone, varied in year of construction, number of units and were assessed at the same GIM as the subject property.

-The CMHC report submitted by the Complainant did not provide details for the Board to determine that the apartment vacancy rate rose uniformly across all apartment types.
-The Respondent's comparables supports the assessment of the subject property regarding vacancy rate.
+The Respondent's comparables supported the assessment of the subject property regarding vacancy rate and GIM.
+The low-rise comparables provided by Complainant were located in the same market zone, varied in year of construction, number units and were assessed at the same GIM as the subject property.
+The CMHC report submitted by the Complainant did not provide any details for the Board to determine that the apartment vacancy rate rose uniformly across all apartment types.
 Finally, the low-rise comparables provided by the Complainant supports the assessed vacancy rate.

-Therefore, the Board finds that subject property appears to have been assessed fairly and equitably with respect to the vacancy rate and GIM based on the comparables provided.
+Therefore, the Board finds that subject property appears to have been assessed fairly with respect to the vacancy rate and GIM based on the comparables provided.